 And his father, Joseph P. Kennedy, worked for Franklin D. Roosevelt, whose wife's uncle Teddy Roosevelt had been president of the United States eight years earlier.

 When Fortune magazine in 1957 published its first list of the richest people in the United States, Joseph P. Kennedy was in the top 20.
 He had held high government posts by then, and John F. Kennedy would be well on his way to becoming the 35th president of the United States.

 His mother, Rose Fitzgerald Kennedy, said the bed was next to the window so the doctor could have good light.

-His father, Joseph P. Kennedy, bought the house in 1914 before he married Rose.
+His father bought the house in 1914 before he married Rose.
 He was an up-and-coming businessman who chose the house because it had plenty of space for kids to play in, and it was close to good schools, shops at Coolidge Corner and a trolley.
 Joe Kennedy didn’t own a car when he bought the house.

 By the time Jack was born, his 28-year-old father owned a Model T and drove it to his job as assistant general manager of the Fore River Shipyard in Quincy, Mass.
 It was at the shipyard that he met Franklin D. Roosevelt, assistant secretary of the U.S. Navy.
-Roosevelt later appointed Joe Kennedy as chair of the SEC and as U.S. ambassador to the Court of St. James’s.
+Roosevelt later appointed Joe Kennedy as chair of the SEC and as U.S. ambassador to the United Kingdom.